 There’s always a learning period with smart thermostats, so we take those into account and then see how well they do at tracking our comings and goings.
 Thermostats are often seen as the center of smart ecosystems, so we also test their integrations with lights, locks, and other devices they’re compatible with.

-With the addition of compatibility with Alexa and HomeKit, we also see how well the do with voice commands.
+With the addition of compatibility with Amazon Alexa and Apple HomeKit, we also see how well the do with voice commands.
 Overall, we’re looking to see how well these thermostats do with cost savings and how often we have to interact with them once they’ve supposedly learned our habits.

 If we’re unable to test a thermostat ourselves, we do our best to scour the web for other reviews and information, so we can provide you the best recommendations.